mpontus/100-days-of-code/log.md

 **Today's Progress**: runPrettier module.
 More TODO entries.

 **Thoughts**: I'm having hard time doing something when I know its bad.
 Todo list should have helped me with that, but perhaps it could be made more accessible.

+### Day 49: September 5, 2017

+**Today's Progress**: Final run-prettier module and some web audio exper

+**Thoughts**: I'm having hard time doing something when I know its bad.
+Todo list should have helped me with that, but perhaps it could be made more accessible.

+### Day 50: September 6, 2017

+**Today's Progress**: updatePrettierConfig module, many TODOs, a few helpers

+**Thoughts**: Tweeting is the worst part about this challenge for me now.
+But I'm afraid to stop.